Fun Facts, Observations and Quotes

 Regarding editing and deleted scenes, I can only comment from my perspective.
 I watched this movie many times before they released the deleted scenes.
 As I watched the deleted scenes for the first time, I immediately felt that the editor did an amazing job, because not one of them is good enough to either add to the story or to supersede any final cut footage.
 I’ve watched them more than once, too, and my opinion remains the same.

 For instance, the character of Kevin Pickford was originally Keith Pickford, but changed due to the fact that Keith Pickford was/is a real person in Linklater’s Texas high school life.
-Same deal for Bobby Wooderson changing to David Wooderson, etc. For this reason, the lawsuit from Wooderson, Slater and Floyd was thrown out of court almost immediately.
+Same deal for Bobby Wooderson changing to David Wooderson, etc. For this reason (and others), the lawsuit from Wooderson, Slater and Floyd was thrown out of court almost immediately.

 Per Linklater: “The head of Universal at the time of release called the movie 'the single most socially irresponsible movie in the history of Universal.’"

-At one point director Richard Linklater had to break up a fight between Jason London and Shawn Andrews.
+At one point director Richard Linklater had to break up a fight (or what was about to surely become a fight) between Jason London and Shawn Andrews.
 Thus, the ending of the film was eventually changed, as it was meant to feature Pickford instead of Wooderson (McConaughey) smoking weed with the group on the 50-yard-line.
-As mentioned before the film was shot mostly chronologically, so this is why the little dialogue that exists between the characters of Floyd and Pickford is found in the first 1/3 of the film.
+As mentioned before, the film was shot mostly chronologically, so this is why the dialogue that exists between the characters of Floyd and Pickford is found in the first 1/3 of the film.

 The statues that Michelle (Milla Jovovich) paints over with KISS makeup were originally supposed to play a bigger role in the film.
 The statues were to be shown being stolen by Pink & Co. from in front of the local bank, before eventually being confiscated by the cops (as seen in the deleted scenes).
 KISS frontman Gene Simmons reportedly purchased the statues to add to his collection well after the movie wrapped, and later sold them at Butterfield’s KISS auction in 2000 for $6,000.
 In the original script, instead of Revolutionary-era statues from a bank, it was a Ronald McDonald statue from a McDonald’s drive through, but again they wouldn’t clear the use of their trademark so they had to re-conceptualize to the bank motif.
 And yes, in real life Linklater had a friend who helped steal a Ronald from the drive through and painted it with KISS makeup.